phelipetls/blog/content/posts/introduction-to-ansible/index.md

     make: /usr/bin/make
 ```

-Some modules, like
+Another example is if a module do not accept a list of strings as argument,
+just a string, as is the case of the
 [`community.general.npm`](https://docs.ansible.com/ansible/latest/collections/community/general/npm_module.html),
-do not accept a list of strings as argument, just a string, so a `loop` will be
+so a `loop` will be needed.
-needed.
 For example, to install some npm modules globally:

 ```yaml {hl_lines=["2-5",7]}
 - name: Install npm global packages